system-777/popgen-blog/content/posts/6-supervised-admixture.md

 Northern West Asia
 ```

-In this example, the first three and the fifth samples are assigned to a component labeled Northern_West_Asia.
+In this example, the first three and the fifth samples are assigned to a component labeled `Northern_West_Asia`.
 The fourth sample (`-`) is unassigned and will be inferred based on the others.
 You can define as many distinct labels as components you want ADMIXTURE to model (Ks).
 The number of unique labels in the `.pop` file determines K, the number of ancestral populations you’ll specify in the run.

 ---